Hagar992/Book-Lending-System/README.md

 This project is a **Full-Stack .NET Web Application** built using modern technologies for both the backend and frontend.
 It is designed with scalability, maintainability, and clean architecture in mind.

 The application demonstrates **CRUD operations, authentication, responsive UI, and database integration**.
-It follows **MVC architecture** on the backend with ASP.NET Core and a structured frontend built with HTML, CSS, and JavaScript.
+It follows **MVC architecture** on the backend with ASP.NET Core and a structured frontend built with Angular,HTML, CSS, and JavaScript.

 ---